1. Output information

 Concepts and definitions

 Domestic abuse is not limited to physical violence.
 It can include repeated patterns of abusive behaviour to maintain power and control in a relationship.
-The Domestic Abuse Act 2021 defines domestic abuse as any incident or pattern of incidents between those aged over 16 years who:
+The Domestic Abuse Act 2021 defines domestic abuse as any incident or pattern of incidents between those aged 16 years and over who:

 - are a partner